-To illustrate just how fantastic volunteering for the Bridgestone World Solar Challenge is we have collated a few volunteer profiles with some of their memorable moments collected along the way:
+To illustrate just how fantastic volunteering for the Bridgestone World Solar Challenge is, we have collated a few volunteer profile:

-Terry, a teacher and volunteer, is a long standing volunteer for the World Solar Challenge has participated in thirteen events from 1987 through to 2015.
+Terry, a Teacher and volunteer, is a long standing volunteer for the World Solar Challenge, and has participated in fourteen events from 1987 through to 2017.

 There are many reasons that Terry continually returns to volunteer for the World Solar Challenge.
 He lists a few of them here: